An Introduction to Great Dance Competitions

 Participating in dance competitions can be an incredibly rewarding experience for dancers of all ages and experience levels.
 We’re often asked what our best advice is to help our dancers make the most of their competitions and achieve the success they’re looking for.
 Although there are several things we suggest for a stellar performance, we’ve compiled our top 8 tips.
-Explore how to make the most of your upcoming competitions by reviewing our dance competition prep tips below.
+Explore how to make the most of your upcoming dance competitions by reviewing our dance competition prep tips below.

 - Don’t Forget Great Eye Contact

-Although it may seem obvious to maintain eye contact with the judges and the audience throughout your dance routine, when you’re about to hit the stage sometimes your nerves get the best of you.
+Although it may seem obvious to maintain eye contact with the judges and the audience throughout your dance routine at dance competitions, when you’re about to hit the stage sometimes your nerves get the best of you.
 Remember that although you want to perform to the judges as you dance, they also want to see that you can captivate the rest of the room, too.
 Solos are great opportunity to focus on the judges because you get really up close and personal with them.
 On the other hand, during group routines it’s important to make a plan for where to look in the room as a unit.
 Consider coming up with a plan for where you’re going to look as a group, and when.

 It’s normal for dancers to forget this vital tip!
 Consider writing these three things on a Post-it note for yourself and reviewing them right before you take the stage: